To the Members

 The Company broadly undertakes the following CSR activities: -

 Natural Resource Management;

-Particulars of CSR activities undertaken by the Company are given in AnnexureB' to this Report.
-The CSR policy as approved by the Board has been hostedon the Company's website www.lupin.com.
+Details of CSR activities undertaken by the Company are given in Annexure 'B' tothis Report.
+The policy on CSR which has been approved by the Board and the same has beenhosted on the Company's website www.lupin.com.

 Directors' Responsibility Statement

 In compliance with the provisions of Section 134(3)

 (c) read with Section 134(5) of the Act to the best of their knowledge and belief yourDirectors confirm that: -

 i) i n the preparation of the annual financial statements for the year ended March31 2020 the applicable accounting standards have been followed along with properexplanations relating to material departures;